FundMakerFdn/mono-contracts-repo/validator.md

 ## Setup

+(For now aliases are optional, everything is ran with `yarn hardhat run`)

 - `yarn hardhat node`
 - `yarn validator deploy` - deploy contracts, run initial validator
-  - each time propose next batch metadata with timings described in its config json
+  - each time propose next batch metadata with timings described in its config js constant object.
   - castVote on all settlements
   - run finalizeBatchWinner each time, execute native settlements